Libera-Chat/libera-chat.github.io/content/_guides/findingchannels.md

-You can also search on the channel's current topic, require a minimum number of users (to weed out barely-used channels), and use various wildcards to control your search - for instance, `/msg alis LIST #libera* -min 10` would find all channels in the Libera.Chat namespace with at least 10 users.
+You can also search on the channel's current topic, require a minimum number of users (to weed out barely-used channels), and use various wildcards to control your search - for instance, `/msg alis LIST #libera* -min 10` would find all channels whose names begin with `#libera` and which have at least 10 users.

 For full details on how to use alis, `/msg alis HELP LIST` will send you back the following help text: